 - 0.4 micrograms selenium (1 percent DV)

-How to Grow Garlic at Home
+How to Grow Garlic at Home + Interesting Facts

 Garlic is one of the more simple crops to grow.
 It thrives in different zones all across the United States.
 For those of us in the Northern Hemisphere, we should plant our cloves during the fall season and harvest them in late spring/early summer.

 Don’t throw away any leftover cloves from your next curry dish.
 Garlic clove food scraps are amazingly simple to use to regrow garlic plants.
 Plant the cloves root-end down in a sunny spot in your garden and trim off the shoots once the bulb produces them.
-Garlic flourishes in dry, loose, well-drained soils in sunny locations.
+This spice flourishes in dry, loose, well-drained soils in sunny locations.

-Garlic has a more than 7,000-year-old history of human consumption and use.
+It has a more than 7,000-year-old history of human consumption and use.
 In ancient and medieval times, it was revered for its medicinal properties and was carried as a charm against vampires and other evils.
 In France during the early 18th century, gravediggers drank wine containing crushed garlic to protect themselves from the plague.
-During both World War I and II, garlic was used as an antiseptic for wounds and was given to prevent infections (like gangrene) in soldiers.
+During both World War I and II, it was used as an antiseptic for wounds and was given to prevent infections (like gangrene) in soldiers.

 Potential Raw Garlic Side Effects

-Raw garlic can cause severe, burn-like skin irritation if applied to the skin alone directly so be cautious with skin contact.
+It can cause severe, burn-like skin irritation if applied to the skin alone directly so be cautious with skin contact.

 Talk to your doctor before consuming raw garlic if you have low blood pressure, ulcers or other GI issues, thyroid problems, or any other ongoing health concerns.